Tail Fetish

 Prevalence & culture

-Tail partialism is a rare named interest, but it has unusually concrete cultural visibility for a partialism because of its home in furry and pet-play communities, where worn tails are commonplace.
-The best comparative anchor for body-part interest generally is Scorolli et al. (2007), in which feet dominated at about 47% and exotic or fantasy-linked foci sit far down the long residual tail.
-No population study isolates a tail-specific prevalence, so any figure here is an estimate rather than a measured rate, drawn more from the size of the adjacent role-play communities than from any dedicated survey.
+It is rare as a named interest, and no population study measures it.
+Tail partialism nonetheless has unusually concrete cultural visibility for a partialism because of its home in furry and pet-play communities, where worn tails are commonplace.
+The best comparative anchor for body-part interest generally is Scorolli et al. (2007), an analysis of 381 online fetish groups in which body parts made up about a third of preferences, feet dominated that category at roughly 47%, and rarer or fantasy-linked foci trailed far behind.
+No survey isolates a tail-specific prevalence, so any figure here is an estimate rather than a measured rate, drawn more from the size of the adjacent role-play communities than from any dedicated study.

 Safety, consent & law